yt-dlp/yt-dlp/README.md

                                     available.
 Pass the minimum number of
+                                    seconds (or range) to wait between retries --no-wait-for-video             Do not wait for scheduled streams (default) --wait-retries RETRIES          Number of retries while waiting for scheduled streams to become available
+                                    (default is infinite). --wait-for-video must
+                                    also be set
-                                    seconds (or range) to wait between retries --no-wait-for-video             Do not wait for scheduled streams (default) --mark-watched                  Mark videos watched (even with --simulate) --no-mark-watched               Do not mark videos watched (default) --color [STREAM:]POLICY         Whether to emit color codes in output,
+    --mark-watched                  Mark videos watched (even with --simulate) --no-mark-watched               Do not mark videos watched (default) --color [STREAM:]POLICY         Whether to emit color codes in output,